jhung-geo/project_ark/README.md

 	ark_plot.py							Sample plot script that read Chipsea EVB

+To use the scripts and firmware code, you need to have:

+	Python 2.7 with Pyserial install (run "pip install serial") Arduino IDE (download here https://www.arduino.cc/en/Main/Software)

 The Arduino board is programmed to act as a virtual serial port to host machine.
 User can send and receive data by issuing serial command: